 What is the Bioscanner and why do you need it?

-The Bioscanner also opens up alien technology scanning, which makes it a major progression gate in the second large section of the game.
-Getting it early is worth the effort.
+The Bioscanner also enables alien technology scanning, making it a critical progression gate in the game's second major area.
+Grabbing it early pays off.

 Bioscanner crafting recipe